Cai-Lab-at-University-of-Michigan/nGauge/README.md

 ### To install from source:

 To install the development (source) version of nGauge to your local computer, follow these steps:
 1. Clone this GitHub repository: `git clone https://github.com/Cai-Lab-at-University-of-Michigan/nGauge.git`
 2. Change directory into the newly downloaded folder: `cd nGauge`
 3. Run the `pip` local installation script: `pip install .`

 ### Using with Blender

-Additional steps are required to utilize
+Additional steps are required to utilize the Blender features of nGauge.
+First, blender must be installed using the directions from the developers (<https://www.blender.org/download/>).
+Only Blender versions newer than 2.8 are compatible due to changes in the Python API that nGauge utilizes.

+In the tutorials folder, a script to install and configure Blender with nGauge is provided as ["install_blender_ubuntu"](tutorials/install_blender_ubuntu).
+If you do not use Ubuntu, please see below for alternative install options.

-By default, many versions (such as the version packaged with Ubuntu) of Blender support packages installed to the system Python library; in this case, no additional steps are required.
+By default, many versions of Blender support packages installed to the system Python library.
+In this case, no additional steps are required for setup.

-For Blender versions which do not share Python with the system-level install (such as Windows and `snap` versions) can be used with one of these two methods:
+For Blender versions which do not share Python with the system-level install (such as Windows and `snap` versions), nGauge can be used with one of these two methods:

-1. If the Python version of the system and Blender are the same, the system library path can be appended to the Blender path (`import sys; sys.path += ['<location>']`).
+1. If the Python version of the system and Blender are the same, the system library path can be appended to the Blender path by appending this to the runtime path (`import sys; sys.path += ['<location>']`).
 2. It is also possible to directly install packages to the Blender Python libary using `pip`, however support for this install method can not be provided.
-  * For example, please see: `https://blender.stackexchange.com/questions/56011/how-to-install-pip-for-blenders-bundled-python`.
+  * For example, please see: <https://blender.stackexchange.com/questions/56011/how-to-install-pip-for-blenders-bundled-python>.

 ## Citation

 nGauge has been submitted for publication, but the preprint is currently available on bioRxiv: https://www.biorxiv.org/content/10.1101/2021.05.13.443832v2.abstract

-### Cite As:

 ```
 nGauge: Integrated and extensible neuron morphology analysis in Python